oracle-livelabs/database/microtx-xa-stock-broker-app/integrate-microtx-lib-files/integrate-microtx-lib-files.md

 ## Task 1: Configure the Stock Broker App as a Transaction Initiator

-Initialize an object of the `TrmUserTransaction` class in the application code for every new transaction.
-This object demarcates the transaction boundaries, which are begin, commit, or roll back.
-In your application code you must create this object before you begin a transaction.
+Uncomment all the lines of code in the following files to integrate the functionality provided by the MicroTx client libraries with the Stock Broker application.

+* `pom.xml` file located in the `/home/oracle/OTMM/otmm-22.3.2/samples/xa/java/bankapp/StockBroker/` folder
+* `UserStockTransactionServiceImpl.java` file located in the `/com/oracle/tmm/stockbroker/service/impl/` package of the `StockBroker` application

+The following section provides reference information about each line of code that you must uncomment and its purpose.
+You can skip this reading this section, if you only want to quickly uncomment the code and run the application.
+You can return to this section later to understand the purpose of each line of code that you uncomment.

 1. Include the MicroTx library as a maven dependency in the application's `pom.xml` file.
-Open the `pom.xml` file which is located in the `/home/oracle/OTMM/otmm-<*version*>/samples/xa/java/bankapp/StockBroker/` folder in any code editor, and then uncomment the following lines of code.
+Open the `pom.xml` file which is located in the `/home/oracle/OTMM/otmm-22.3.2/samples/xa/java/bankapp/StockBroker/` folder in any code editor, and then uncomment the following lines of code.
 The following sample code is for the 22.3.2 release.
 Provide the correct version, based on the release that you want to use.

     ```text
     <copy>